Prostate Cancer

 Comprehensive, Personalized Treatments for Prostate Cancer

 Receive a care plan personalized to your cancer diagnosis, health status and quality of life preferences.
 In most cases, your plan will include one or a combination of the following approaches.
-If you have advanced or aggressive prostate cancer, you may be referred to our Prostate Cancer Clinic for more treatment options.
+If you have high-risk prostate cancer or metastatic prostate cancer, you may be referred to our Urologic Cancer Clinic for more treatment options.

 Watchful Waiting / Active Surveillance